Gordon Hobson: Football career

 In November 1986 he was sold to First Division Southampton for £120,000 where he linked up with Cockerill, his former Lincoln City teammate.
 He made his debut for "the Saints" on 29 November 1986 when he scored the final goal in a 3–1 victory, knocking in the loose ball after goalkeeper Tony Coton failed to hold a shot from Cockerill.
 On 11 April 1987, Hobson scored three goals at Maine Road, where Southampton defeated Manchester City 4–2.
 Hobson's hat-trick (a header, a tap-in and a penalty) was the Saints' first away from home for 18 years.

 Although he showed "a nice sense of balance and an eye for goal", Hobson suffered from an ankle injury after a month of the 1987–88 season.
 Graham Baker took his place in the side, and by the time that he was fit again, Hobson found it hard to break back into the team, especially with the emergence of younger players such as Rod Wallace, Matthew Le Tissier and Alan Shearer.

 In September 1988, he returned to Sincil Bank, rejoining Lincoln City for a club record fee of £60,000.
 His first match back at Lincoln was a League Cup match against the club he had just left, Southampton, in which Hobson scored City's consolation goal at The Dell.
 Hobson spent two more years with Lincoln, finishing as top scorer both seasons, with a hat-trick in a 4–1 win at table-topping Burnley in November 1988.
 In his two spells with Lincoln, Hobson made a total of 386 first-team appearances, scoring 105 goals.

 In the summer of 1990, he joined Exeter City for one last season of League football before dropping down to the lower leagues.
-At Salisbury City, he dabbled in management as assistant manager in 1985 and again in 1997.
+At Salisbury City, he became player/coach from 1992 to 1994, later becoming assistant manager.